Log in to Puhti

 On Windows

-2. WSL and PuTTY require that an X server is installed and running.
+2. PuTTY requires that an X server is installed and running.
 One of the options is Xming.

 ☝🏻 For intensive remote graphics we recommend using the Puhti web interface.